SabinaLimmer/Python_Web_hw-14_REST-API_FastAPI/docs/index.rst

 ..
-API REST documentation master file, created by sphinx-quickstart on Thu Apr 18 22:12:18 2024.
+REST API documentation master file, created by sphinx-quickstart on Fri Apr 19 18:37:27 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Rest API's documentation!
+Welcome to REST API's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 REST API main
 ===================
-.. automodule:: main
+.. automodule:: src.main
   :members:
   :undoc-members:
   :show-inheritance: